Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

 Unemployment Compensation Cases

-Persuaded an administrative law judge to award benefits to a security guard who resigned her job as a result of an illness caused by her employment.
+- Persuaded an administrative law judge to award benefits to a security guard who resigned her job because of an illness caused by her employment.

 District of Columbia Court of Appeals Cases

-Successfully appealed a denial of unemployment to the D.C.
-Court of Appeals for a client who was late to or absent from work on a number of occasions due to health emergencies and car trouble.
+- Successfully appealed a denial of unemployment to the D.C.
+Court of Appeals for a client who was late to or absent from work on many occasions due to health emergencies and car trouble.
 Students represented the client at the initial hearing before an Administrative Law Judge and briefed the case before the D.C.
 Court of Appeals.
 The court reversed the ALJ and ordered that benefits be paid.
 Hamilton v.
 Hojeij Branded Food, Inc. 41 A.3d 464 (D.C.
 2012).

-Prevailed in a case before the D.C.
-Court of Appeals seeking attorney's fees for law student time in a disability compensation case.
+- Prevailed in a case before the D.C.
+Court of Appeals seeking attorney's fees for law student time in a worker's compensation case.
 Copeland v.
 District of Columbia Department of Employment Services, 3 A.3d 331 (D.C.
 2010).

 Superior Court Cases

-Filed and favorably settled several suits for a Spanish speaking construction workers for wages not paid by a large local developers.
+- Filed and favorably settled several suits on behalf of Spanish-speaking construction workers for wages not paid by a large local developers.

-Filed and settled on favorable terms several cases on behalf of restaurant workers denied overtime and/or minimum wages.
+- Filed and settled on favorable terms many cases on behalf of restaurant workers denied overtime and/or minimum wages.

 - Friedman Fellowship Program